 This Atlanta-based pop-up and private dinner company from chef Joel Penn and Amanda Newsom celebrates vegetables and local ingredients in its dishes, as well as the couple’s Appalachian roots.

 Chef and baker Vivian Lee sells Korean-inspired baked goods, pastries, and sandwiches at pop-ups and events in Atlanta.
 Her sandwich shop Leftie Lee’s opens in Avondale Estates soon.

 This pop-up serves traditional Korean dishes and kimchi, also available for pick up.
 Often at Ria’s Bluebird in Grant Park on Tuesdays.

 Run by Stephanie Watson, this pop-up serves Korean street foods, like Korean fried chicken based on her mother’s recipe, tornado potato skewers, and mandu (dumplings).

 This Laotian pop-up offers dishes like laab chicken wings and laab steak, papaya salad, fried pork belly, and mango sago for dessert.
-Find So So Fed in residence during dinner at Full Commission in Grant Park, Sunday through Tuesday.
+Find So So Fed in residence on Sunday and Mondays at Ok Yaki in East Atlanta.

 A Latin American pop-up found at Atlanta breweries serving Colombian ceviche, smoked pernil plates, and choriperros (Colombian hot dog topped with queso, garlic mayo ketchup, pineapple sauce, and shoestring potatoes.)